The Potter, Becky Garrity

 Becky Garrity makes functional stoneware that is meant for everyday use.
 It is durable and versatile.
 She starts with moist clay and makes everything with her own hands.
 The glazes are mixed from raw materials using recipes shared by potters with years of collective experience.
-Her work is fired to Cone 10 in an gas kiln.
+Her work is fired to 2245F degrees (Cone 10) in a gas kiln.
 Opening the kiln is always suspenseful and exciting!

 “I have a long-standing relationship with clay and am compelled by it in some way, for some reason.
 Perhaps it is because it is of the earth and/or because it is ancient.
 Clay connects us with all who have come before us and with all who will come after.
 Even after a form is created and fired, it still lives on.
 I am drawn to the wheel and to repeating forms that serve a function, largely related to food.
 Handcrafted lamps and vases add another dimension to everyday enjoyment.